-Figure 7: Time series data cube data serialization.
-Here we can see the FIELD elements referenced from the time series cube metadata.
+Figure 8: Time series data cube data serialization.
+Here we can see the FIELD elements referenced from the time series cube and quantity metadata.
 This is a basic light curve holding the heliocentric Julian date for temporal axis, equatorial coordinates and two dependent axes with measurements - flux and magnitude.

-Figure 8: Light curve within SPLAT-VO.
+Figure 9: Light curve within SPLAT-VO.
 The light curve is rendered from VOTable coming within time series data cube format.
 Note that SPLAT-VO is able to distinguish the magnitude and inverts the axis, as well as the units for the temporal axis.
 These are coming from the axis domain metadata.

 It is evident that adding more such "groups" (other independent axes) will produce a lot of duplicated values in the DATA element of our VOTable.

 However, this is just a question of optimization.

 If the need arises, for start, compressing algorithms such as EXI (Efficient XML Interchange (EXI) Format, Version 1.0 (2014)) can be used for immediate value of eliminating the duplicities.
 A cleaner approach would be a table normalization during the transfer - the independent axes (coordinates) would be stored in separate TABLE elements (the same goes for FITS) that would be referenced by the dependent axes records.
+This, however, would need an extension to VOTable standard to allow referencing not only between elements but also within data.
+The requirement is that a value in one data column must be able to reference another value within another table.